Veronishi/labelText/examples/how_to_use/README.md

 > ![](images/right_bbox_detail.png)

 ## Manual adjustment
-Sometimes Labelme's Tesseract does not detect some words.
+Sometimes LabelText's Tesseract does not detect some words.
 If you get the wrong text even after you use the Tesseract button on a selected polygon, you'll need to adjust it by hand.
 To edit text double click on an item in Text and Link widget or right click then _edit label text_.

 ![](images/edit_text.png)

 ## Manual linking
-With Labelme you can link some polygons.
+With LabelText you can link some polygons.
 For example if you have a question label maybe you want to link it to the corresponding answer.
 To do so select your rectangles then click on top menu _Link_ then _Link_ or use Ctrl+L shortcut.